 Many of us assume that we already have good training for ourselves and our employees After all, we answer our employees’ questions as they have them.
 We send our employees to a course once in a while.
 Sure, our approach to training isn’t intentional, that is, planned and focused.
-But our employees seem to be doing their jobs without have any real problems.
+But our employees seem to be doing their jobs without having any real problems.

 Unfortunately, we don’t know what we don’t know.
 It may be that our employees could be performing much better than we realize if they had better skills.
 It might be that we supervisors could get back a lot of time that otherwise is spent answering our employees’ questions.
 We might retain our employees much longer, as well.
 Addressing this possibility isn’t a “what if” question, it’s a primary responsibility of a supervisor.

 Adopting a systematic approach to training helps ensure that supervisors are getting the most out of themselves and their employees.
 A systematic approach to training includes taking the time to analyze what results the organization needs from its employees, if employees are accomplishing those results, and what training and development approaches are needed by employees to better accomplish those results.
-A systematic approach includes evaluating approaches before, during and after training to ensure employees truly benefited from the training in terms of enhanced results to the organization.
+A systematic approach includes evaluating approaches before, during, and after training to ensure employees truly benefited from the training in terms of enhanced results for the organization.

-Instructional Systems Design (ISD) is a type of formal approach to training where the goals of the training are carefully determined often from various types of assessments of the learners, goals are established to address the results of the assessments, various methods of training and learned are developed and designed to achieve those goals, and evaluation plans are established the measure the quality of the training and extent of achievement of the goals.
+Instructional Systems Design (ISD) is a type of formal approach to training where the goals of the training are carefully determined often from various types of assessments of the learners, goals are established to address the results of the assessments, various methods of training and learning are developed and designed to achieve those goals, and evaluation plans are established the measure the quality of the training and extent of achievement of the goals.

 More Articles About ISD

 - Death of an ISD